the-anweddol-project/Anweddol-ISO-factory/README.md

 # Anweddol container ISO factory
 ---

-This script creates functional and up-to-date live debian images that servers will be using for containers.
+This script creates functional and up-to-date live debian images that servers will be using for container domains.

 ## Requirements

-This script is made to operate on Debian environments.
-**Note that others distros aren't tested yet since the result image is a debian itself.**
+This script is made to operate on Debian environments. **Note that others distros aren't tested yet since the result image is a debian itself.**

 You need these packages installed on the machine :